Riding with your horse should feel enjoyable, connected, and clear.

 Lessons are available in Syracuse, NY, and the surrounding areas.
 I travel to your farm or boarding facility.

-(6 years of instruction and ARIA certification in Hunter and Hunter O/F complete Nin ovember 2025.)
+(4 years of instruction and ARIA certification in Hunter and Hunter O/F, complete in November 2026.)

 Why This Approach Works